gauravsoni119/postify/README.md

 ## Architecture

 Nx monorepos are used to build **postify** app.
-Nx also has `monorepo pattern` that is followed to build **postify** app.
+Along with monorepos, the [shell library pattern](https://indepth.dev/posts/1117/the-shell-library-patterns-with-nx-and-monorepo-architectures) is used.
 The pattern allow us to build scalable and reusable apps by splitting the `app` into small and maintainable units called as `libs`.
 The `app` contains minimal amount of code.
 It's purpose is to combine different `shell` libraries and render it in browser.
 With fine grained libs, we can also take advantage of nx [`affected`](https://nx.dev/concepts/affected) commands. `Affected` commands will allow us to run the command against only changed code.
 For example, if we are doing changes in `data-access` and we need to run pipeline to perform CI/CD step.
 Without `affected` commands, all the steps such as `formatting`, `linting`, `tests` will be run for all libs.
 But with `affected` only, the pipeline will be run against the data-access or it's dependent code which will significantly reduce the CI/CD time.

+**Architecture Diagram**
 ![alt text](./apps/postify/src/assets/postify-arc.svg 'Architecture of app')

 ## Apps